SuNR0N/twilio-react/README.md

 ```

 3. _CUI1_ sets up the device (browser) with the provided JWT token
-4. _CUI1_ tries to continously establish a _WSS_ connection with _TSS_ (wss://chunderw-vpc-gll.twilio.com/signal) using its JWT token and sends a message with type `listen`
+4. _CUI1_ tries to continously establish a web socket connection with _TSS_ using its JWT token and sends a message with type `listen`

 ```sh
 curl 'wss://chunderw-vpc-gll.twilio.com/signal' \